Merge Columns

 INDEX($D$2:$D$7,ROWS($F$1:F1)-ROWS($B$2:$B$5))

-If the second list comes to an end, the formula will return empty cells ("") to hide the errors.
+If the second list ends, the formula will return empty cells ("") to hide the errors.

 Let's take a look at the ROWS functions here.
 The ROWS function returns the count of rows in a specified range.
-So, in a dynamic range like $F$1:F1, updating it to $F$1:F2 will return an incremental number with each row, because range in ROWS function expands.
+So, in a dynamic range like $F$1:F1, updating it to $F$1:F2 will return an incremental number with each row because the range in the ROWS function expands.

-For the second list, the INDEX function needs an index number starting from 1.
-To do this, auto-incremental ROWS formulas value should be subtracted from the first list item count.
-It is important that first list range should be absolute so that it won't return different values (i.e. ROWS($B$2:$B$5)).
+The INDEX function needs an index number starting from 1 for the second list.
+To do this, the auto-incremental ROWS formula value should be subtracted from the first list item count.
+The first list range must be absolute so that it won't return different values (i.e., ROWS($B$2:$B$5)).

 Alternatively, the COLUMNS function can be used to merge two horizontal lists.